qwertyzyding/qwertyzyding.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a second-year Ph.D. student at Boston University, and I am fortunate to be advised by Prof. Ran Canetti.
+I am a second-year PhD student at Boston University.
+I am fortunate to be advised by Prof. Ran Canetti.
 Prior to that, I was an undergraduate student in Yao Class, Tsinghua University.
 My research interest is mainly in the theoretical side of cryptography.

 <!-- I am a fourth-year undergraduate student at Institute for Interdisciplinary Information Sciences (known as [Yao Class](https://iiis.tsinghua.edu.cn/en/yaoclass/)), Tsinghua University.
 My research interest lies in cryptography and, more broadly, in theoretical computer science.
 I am currently interested in the following problems/areas: